-Colonial Style Homes: A Touch of the Patriotic and the Warmth and Tradition of Early American Life
+Colonial Style Homes: A Touch of Early American Life

 It’s as American as Thanksgiving Day and the Fourth of July, the Liberty Bell and Independence Hall.

 Just look around when you’re traveling across the country… and you can spot colonial homes in every corner of America.
 No other house plan style has adorned the American landscape more than the “Colonial.”